kubernetes/ingress-nginx/docs/examples/psp/README.md

 # Pod Security Policy (PSP)

+!!! warning
+    PodSecurityPolicy is deprecated and removed in Kubernetes v1.25.
+Please use PSA instead

 In most clusters today, by default, all resources (e.g. `Deployments` and `ReplicatSets`) have permissions to create pods.
 Kubernetes however provides a more fine-grained authorization policy called